Adi-iitd/AI-Art/README.md

 ###  Content Cost

 The earlier layers of a ConvNet tend to detect lower-level features such as edges and simple textures, and the later layers tend to detect higher-level features such as more complex textures as well as object classes.
 Content loss tries to make sure that "generated" image G has similar content as the input image C. For that, we need to choose some layer's activation to represent the content of an image. *Practically, we'll get the most visually pleasing results if we choose a layer in the middle of the network - neither too shallow nor too deep.* Suppose we picked activations of **Conv_3_2** layer to represent the content cost.
-Now, set the image C as the input to the pretrained VGG network, and run forward propagation.
+Now, set the image C as the input to the pre-trained VGG network, and run forward propagation.

 Let  a(C) be the hidden layer activations which will be a **nH * nW * nC** tensor.
 Repeat the same process for the generated image and let  a(G) be the corresponding hidden layer activations.
 Finally, the **Content Cost** function is defined as follows:

 ![3](https://user-images.githubusercontent.com/41862477/49682789-6772df80-fae0-11e8-8f7c-5805421e8121.JPG)

-nH, nW, and nC are the height, width and number of channels of the hidden layer chosen.
+nH, nW, and nC are the height, width, and the number of channels of the hidden layer chosen.
 In order to compute the cost **J***content* (C, G), it might also be convenient to unroll these 3D volumes into a 2D matrix, as shown below.

 ![1](https://user-images.githubusercontent.com/41862477/49682841-10b9d580-fae1-11e8-851f-ec9fbf37dd92.JPG)

 ### Style Cost

-First we need to know something about the **Gram Matrix**.
+First, we need to know something about the **Gram Matrix**.
 In linear algebra, the Gram matrix G of a set of vectors  (v1, …, vn) is the matrix of dot products, whose entries are  *G (i, j) = np.dot(vi, vj)*.
 In other words,  *G (i, j)*  compares how similar vi is to vj.
 If they are highly similar, the outcome would be a large value, otherwise, it would be low suggesting lower correlation.
 In NST, we can compute the Gram matrix by multiplying the **unrolled** filter matrix with their transpose as shown below:

 ![2](https://user-images.githubusercontent.com/41862477/49682895-f8968600-fae1-11e8-8fbd-b754c625542a.JPG)